eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

   }
 }' http://ditto.eclipseprojects.io/api/2/policies/$POLICY_ID
 ```

-This creates a policy we can use in the next steps to configure our Things.
-You will get a response 201 Created response, if the policy creation concluded successfuly.
-In the next steps we will use the policy-id `machine:my-policy` to refer to the created policy.
+ You will get a response `201 Created` response, if the policy creation concluded successfuly.
+In the subsequent steps, we use the policy-id `machine:my-policy` to refer to the created policy.

 #### Create the Thing

-The next step is to create the actual Thing you need to provide a name for the thing, its namespace and the policy-id for the policy to be applied to this thing.
-In our case this is  `machine:sensor` and policy-id `machine:my-policy`.
+The next step is to create the actual Thing.
+We use the namespace and name `machine:my-policy` and policy-id `machine:my-policy` here:

-With curl the call looks as follows:
 ```bash
 NAMESPACE=machine
 NAME=sensor
 DEVICE_ID=$NAMESPACE:$NAME

 curl -i -X PUT -u ditto:ditto -H 'Content-Type: application/json' --data '{
   "policyId": "'$POLICY_ID'"
 }' http://ditto.eclipseprojects.io/api/2/things/$DEVICE_ID
 ```

-Again a successful creation returns a 201 Created response.
+Again, a successful creation returns a `201 Created` response.

-As we configured two connections, triggered on the create event of a Thing, the corresponding mapping scripts are executed and an entry for a new AAS in the AAS server (``mappingforShell`` from the BaSyx server connection) and an entry in the AAS registry (``mappingforShell`` from the BaSyx registry connection) are created.
+We configured two connections to trigger a mapper on the create event of a Thing to push a new AAS to the AAS server and a reference to that AAS in the AAS registry.

-If the execution of the scripts was successful can be checked by
+You can check whether the execution of the scripts was successful by running:

 ```bash
 curl -X GET http://basyx-aas-server:4001/aasServer/shells
 ```

 which should return the following result

 ```json
 [{"modelType":{"name":"AssetAdministrationShell"},"idShort":"machine","identification":{"idType":"Custom","id":"machine"},"dataSpecification":[],"embeddedDataSpecifications":[],"submodels":[{"keys":[{"type":"AssetAdministrationShell","local":true,"value":"machine","idType":"Custom"},{"type":"Submodel","local":true,"value":"sensor_temperature","idType":"Custom"}]}],"asset":{"keys":[{"type":"Asset","local":true,"value":"machine-asset","idType":"Custom"}],"identification":{"idType":"Custom","id":"machine-asset"},"idShort":"machine-asset","kind":"Instance","dataSpecification":[],"modelType":{"name":"Asset"},"embeddedDataSpecifications":[]},"views":[],"conceptDictionary":[]}]
 ```

-and
+In addition, the request:

 ```bash
 curl -X GET http://basyx-aas-registry:4000/registry/api/v1/registry
 ```

-which should return the following result
+should return:

 ```json
 [{"modelType":{"name":"AssetAdministrationShellDescriptor"},"endpoints":[{"address":"http://basyx-aas-server:4001/aasServer/shells/machine/aas","type":"http"}],"identification":{"idType":"Custom","id":"machine"},"idShort":"machine","asset":{"identification":{"idType":"Custom","id":"machine-asset"},"idShort":"machine-asset","kind":"Instance","dataSpecification":[],"modelType":{"name":"Asset"},"embeddedDataSpecifications":[]},"submodels":[]}]
 ```

-Now we have a thing created, which is not much more then a hull without any features, properties, or attributes.
+At this point, the newly created Thing has no features, properties, or attributes yet.
-So lets populate our Thing.
+So let us populate that Thing.

-### Create a feature for the twin
+#### Create a feature for the twin

-Next we create a Feature for the Thing.
-This Feature will contain a Property containing data of a virtual sensor.
+Next we create a feature for the Thing to contain a property with the data of a temperature sensor.

 ```bash
 FEATURE_ID=temperature